apache/trafficcontrol/docs/source/api/servers_server_configfiles_ats.rst

 			"scope": "profiles"
 		}
 	]}

+.. note:: Some DSCP-related files like e.g. ``set_dscp_0.config`` have been removed from this response, which otherwise reflects a stock CDN-in-a-Box configuration.
+This was done both for brevity's sake, and due to the expectation that these will disappear from the default configuration in the (hopefully near) future.

 ..
 [1] Exactly one of these fields is guaranteed to exist for any given configuration file - although "apiUrl" is far more common.